-Why Does The Narwhal Have Such A Massive Tusk?
+Why Does the Narwhal Have Such a Massive Tusk?

 With the energy used to make one tusk, the narwhal could easily generate 30 to 40 teeth.
 However, there is no evidence that this animal used to have more vertical teeth in its mouth.
 Evolution has instructed the narwhal to create an enormous tusk instead.

 Until recently, no scientific theory proposed the tusk as a sensory organ.
-Recent research shows the huge, modified narwhal tusk has up to ten million small nerves running from its surface to the whale’s brain.
+Recent research shows the huge, modified narwhal tusk has up to 10 million small nerves running from its surface to the whale’s brain.